Frequently Asked Questions

 During individual counseling, a person works one-on-one with a therapist; whereas, in group counseling, a small group of people meet to interact and process together with a therapist.
 To find out more information about group counseling, check out the Groups tab.

-During your first visit to the Counseling Center, you will meet with a therapist to discuss your experiences, background, and concerns.
-Although therapists often take different approaches to this process, this is generally a time for them to get to know you.
+During your first visit (triage) to the Counseling Center, you will meet with a therapist to discuss your present concerns.
 The therapist will collaborate with you to discuss goals and the process of counseling.
-Typically you will meet with the same therapist for subsequent visits to the Counseling Center; however, if you feel as though that particular person is not a good fit for you, it is possible to transfer to another therapist.
+You may or may not see the same therapist for your initial assessment as you did for your triage, but typically you will continue to meet with the therapist who did your initial assessment for subsequent visits to the Counseling Center.
+Although therapists often take different approaches to this process, the initial assessment is generally a time for them to get to know you.
+If you feel as though that particular person is not a good fit for you, it is possible to transfer to another therapist.

 If you have an urgent situation during Counseling Center hours, please contact the Counseling Center at 852-6585 or come into the office.

-If an emergency occurs outside of Counseling Center hours, please contact a hotline or service provider listed in the emergency information section.
+If an emergency occurs outside of Counseling Center hours, please call 911, or contact a hotline or service provider listed in the emergency information section.